 Starting school, whether it's for the first time, entering a new school, or even returning to a familiar school after a break, can be a challenge for both our children and ourselves.
-And we mean “school” whether it's on campus, at home, or socially-distanced.
+And we mean “school” whether it's on campus or at home.

 While we carefully pack their school bag or plan their timetables with the things that will help them through their day – a nutritious lunch, a spare pair of pants and pencils – it’s easy to forget our children carry an emotional backpack as well.

 Our special role, as parents and carers, is to help them pack and unpack that bag.

 It's at least as important as a healthy lunch or a good night's sleep.